Health and safety tips to make your visit to Raging Waters Sydney safe and FUN

 You will be required to register your details when purchasing your session ticket online, this will be used for contact tracing if required.

 Guests are welcome to wear a face covering, however this is not mandatory in outdoor venues.
 Face coverings are not permitted on the slides and in the Beach Wave Pool as they are a safety risk.
-Masks are mandatory in our indoor spaces including Sunset Lounge.

 Food & Beverage Preparation and Admission Team Members will be required to wear face coverings.
 It is not mandatory for all other staff to wear face coverings.